Data-Science-Platform/tpch-pgsql/README.md

                         Directory containing tpch dbgen source; default is ./tpch-dbgen
   -s SCALE, --scale SCALE
-                        Size of the data generated; default is 1.0 = 1GB -n NUM_STREAMS, --num-streams NUM_STREAMS
+                        Size of the data generated, scale factor; default is 1.0 = 1GB
+  -n NUM_STREAMS, --num-streams NUM_STREAMS
                         Number of streams to run the throughput test with;
                         default is 0, i.e. based on scale factor SF -b, --verbose         Print more information to standard output -r, --read-only       Do not execute refresh functions during the query phase, which allows for running it repeatedly
 ```

 ### Phases